bndtools/bnd/docs/_chapters/230-manifest-annotations.md

 ### META-INF/services Annotations

-Some developers do not want to rely on the bnd/OSGi annotations.
-For this reason, it is possible to also apply the annotations to the files in the `META-INF/services`.
+Some developers do not want to rely on the additional dependency of bnd/OSGi annotations.
+For this reason, it is possible to also apply the annotations textually in comments to the files in the `META-INF/services`.
+This trick avoids a compile time dependency.
 These Service Loader files have the name of a Service Loader _service_ and contain the names of the implementation classes.
 One fully qualified name per line.

-The annotations can be applied in the comments.
-To make them more readable, it is possible to import the fully qualified name of the annotation.
+To make these annotations in the comments more readable, it is possible to import the fully qualified name of the annotation.
 ```
 META-INF/services/com.example.ServiceType: